alfab3/PhysicsNotes/Physics Notes/Classical Mechanics/Conservation Laws/Angular Momentum.md

 $$
 \dot{L}=0
 $$
-When proving this it is crucial to take into account the force being equal to the derivative of the potential as well as some other vector properties.
+When proving this it is crucial to take into account the force being equal to the derivative of the [[Potential Energy]] as well as some other vector properties.
 The details of the proof are as follows
 $$
 \sum^N_{i=1} m_i \vec{r_i} \times \ddot{\vec{r}} = \sum_{i,j} \vec{r_i}\times \vec{F_{i,j}}
 $$